roykoush/rand_gen/README.md

 These validate its nature as harvested, not simulated, randomness.

+### Quantum Experiment as Randomness Validation

+The Bell-type simulation in this project is not intended to violate Bell's inequality or test the foundations of quantum mechanics.
+Rather, it serves a different purpose: to **statistically validate the non-deterministic and pseudo-random nature** of the human-derived entropy extracted from keystroke intervals.

+In quantum theory, when two entangled qubits are measured at different angles θₐ and θ_b, the probability that both measurements yield the same result is given by:

+\[
+P_{\text{match}} = \cos^2\left(\frac{\theta_a - \theta_b}{2}\right)
+\]

+This sinusoidal match probability is a fundamental signature of quantum statistical behavior.

+In our simulation, this expected value is used to **bias a pair of binary outcomes** (`a`, `b`) such that the probability of agreement equals the theoretical `P_match`.
+Specifically:
+- A float `x` from the entropy pool is compared to `P_match`.
+- If `x < P_match`, the simulation enforces a match between `a` and `b`.
+- Otherwise, a mismatch is assigned.
+- A second float `y` determines the specific values (0 or 1) to avoid fixed output patterns.

+This Monte Carlo method requires that `x` be **uniformly and unpredictably sampled** from the interval [0, 1] in order for the outcome statistics to converge to theory over many trials. **If the entropy were biased, deterministic, or insufficient**, the simulated match rates would visibly diverge from the theoretical curve.

+In repeated runs using keystroke-derived float values as the sampling base, the match frequencies consistently followed the cosine-squared law.
+This outcome does not demonstrate quantum entanglement, but it **empirically supports the claim that the human entropy behaves like a high-quality pseudo-random number generator** — sufficient for statistical modeling.

+Furthermore, the simulation is sensitive to entropy exhaustion: once the keystroke float pool is depleted, the experiment ceases to operate, just as a physical random process (like radioactive decay) cannot continue without underlying physical events.

+Thus, the quantum experiment serves as a **statistical validator** of the entropy’s non-determinism.
+While it remains classical and Bell-inequality-compliant by design, the experiment affirms that the randomness observed is not simulated or injected, but **harvested from a finite, external, user-specific source**.

 **Why this is original:**

 * It uses a unique, fully human-derived entropy source.